codio-content/Coding_with_Python-Functions/.guides/content/A-function-in-detail-3939.md

 Rather like an `if` statement or a `for` loop, the function gets its own code block.
 It starts with a `:` and is followed ny as many lines of code as you want indented beneath it.

 ## Arguments
 After the function name come any *arguments* that the function receives.
-Some functions do not take any arguemnts.
+Some functions do not take any arguments.

 You can think of an argument as a variable.
 In our example, the arguments are `radius` and `height`.
 Within your function's code block, you can now treat this argument as if it were a variable.